jomic/cov-sim/docs/Docs.md

 n<sub>ai</sub> (asymptotic infection attempts) - The number of random neighbours an asymptotic agent should try to infect each step, when method (2) is used.

-s (susceptibility) - A value between 0 and 1, multiplied with an infection probability to lessen the probability of being infected.
+susceptibility - A value between 0 and 1, multiplied with an infection probability to lessen the probability of being infected.

 p<sub>i</sub> (infectiousness) - A value between 0 and 1, used as a parameter to a Bernoulli distribution that determines whether the agent infects a susceptible agent or not.
 This is multiplied by the target’s susceptibility.